A few of the many projects conducted by our Optimist Clubs:

 Mason Dixon of Q105, Nancy Berghammer, Secretary/Treasurer of Optimist Club of St Petersburg presenting our donation on the air.

-On September 15th from 12:00 PM to 4:00 PM we held our 3rd Spaghetti Dinner with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
-We were successful in beating the amount that we made last year.
-Thanks to everyone that assisted us and to those who have attended this event.
-Hope to see you again at our next event.
+On September 14th from 12:00 PM to 4:00 PM we held our 4th Spaghetti Dinner fundraiser with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
+We were looking forward to beating the amount that we made last year.
+We beat the last year's amount by $282.00.
+We had a bigger turnout which really made a difference.
+The donations we received were amazing and those that participated in buying tickets were really excited with the chances to win them!!!

 Mason Dixon Christmas Wish Fund